What it Means to General Contractors

-General contractors, like all construction industry stakeholders will have their hands full trying to assimilate all of the improvements and changes to the construction payment regime after July 1, 2018.
-One of the key changes will be new and improved surety bond forms that address the need for enhanced claims processes.
+General contractors, like all construction industry stakeholders may have their hands full trying to assimilate all of the improvements and changes to the construction payment regime after July 1, 2018.
+One of the key changes will be the new and improved surety bond forms that address the need for enhanced claims processes.
 The Act requires Contractors to post 50% performance and payment bonds on all “public work” where the contract amount is $500,000 or greater “…in the prescribed form”.

 The prescribed forms are set out in the in the regulations and are accessible from the Ontario Government Court Forms website by CLICKING HERE (see forms 31 and 32).
 These instruments were developed by the Ministry in consultation with the Surety Association of Canada and conform to the provisions of the Act as recommended by the Reynolds / Vogel Report.